-A cover letter is a letter of introduction, usually 3–4 paragraphs in length, that you attach to your résumé.
+A cover letter is a letter of introduction, usually three to four paragraphs in length, that you attach to your résumé.
 It’s a way of introducing yourself to a potential employer and explaining why you are suited for a position.
-Employers may look for individualized and thoughtfully written cover letters as an initial method of screening out applicants who may who lack necessary basic skills, or who may not be sufficiently interested in the position.
+Employers may look for individualized and thoughtfully written cover letters as an initial method of screening out applicants who may lack necessary basic skills or who may not be sufficiently interested in the position.

 Often an employer will request or require that a cover letter be included in the materials an applicant submits.
 There are also occasions when you might submit a cover letter uninvited: for example, if you are initiating an inquiry about possible work or asking someone to send you information or provide other assistance.

-With each résumé you send out, always include a cover letter specifically addressing your purposes.
+With each résumé you send out, always include a cover letter specifically addressing your purpose.

 Characteristics of an Effective Cover Letter

 - Get the attention of the prospective employer

 - Set you apart from any possible competition

 - Identify the position you are interested in

 - Specify how you learned about the position or company